-- Must advise members at the time the service is rendered that they are accepted as private-pay patients and, as such, are financially responsible for all services received. - May bill for any service that is not a benefit of an Amerigroup program (like personal care items) without obtaining a signed Client Acknowledgment Statement. - May bill a member as a private-pay patient if retroactive eligibility is not granted. - Must have private-pay members agree in writing (see sample documentation shown below) to avoid being asked questions about how the member was accepted; without written, signed documentation that the member has been properly notified of the private-pay status, the provider should not seek payment from an eligible program member.
+- Must advise members at the time the service is rendered that they are accepted as private-pay patients and, as such, are financially responsible for all services received. - May bill for any service that is not a benefit of a Wellpoint program (like personal care items) without obtaining a signed Client Acknowledgment Statement. - May bill a member as a private-pay patient if retroactive eligibility is not granted. - Must have private-pay members agree in writing (see sample documentation shown below) to avoid being asked questions about how the member was accepted; without written, signed documentation that the member has been properly notified of the private-pay status, the provider should not seek payment from an eligible program member.

 Sample Private Pay Agreement

-"I understand [provider's name] is accepting me as a private-pay patient for the period of , and I am responsible for paying for any services I receive.
-The provider will not file a claim to Medicaid or Amerigroup for services provided to me."
+"I understand [provider's name] is accepting me as a pr , and I am responsible for pay will not file a claim to Medicaid or Wellpoint for service ing for any services I receive.
+The provider

 Signed Date